geb/geb/doc/manual/src/chapters/060-configuration.md

 ### Waiting in “at” checkers

-At checkers can be configured to be implictly wrapped with `waitFor` calls.
+At checkers can be configured to be implicitly wrapped with `waitFor` calls.
 This can be set with:

 	atCheckWaiting = true